rubyforgood/rubybythebay.org/faq.md

 ##### What skill level do I need to be to attend?

 All experience levels are definitely welcome!
-We have a wide variety of skill levels ranging from those who have next to no experience, all the way up to very senior people who work at places like Github and LivingSocial.
+We have a wide variety of skill levels ranging from those who have next to no experience, all the way up to very senior people who work at places like Github, Heroku, and Optoro.
 The event is as much about learning as it is about building great things.
 Groups are very collaborative and you'll definitely have the opportunity to work closely with others and push a lot of code. :)

 ##### Do I need to be a programmer?

 We need both developers and designers at Ruby by the Bay.
+If you have a different skill-set that you'd like to use <a href="mailto:{{ site.data.constants.contact_email }}">let us know</a>.

 ##### Do I need to be a Ruby programmer?